MarcToussaint/robotics-course/docs/source/_Configuration.rst

 and formulate optimization problems over configurations to solve control or path finding problems.

-A ``Configuration`` is a set of ``Frames``, each of which can have a parent frame, can have degrees of freedom (dofs) to parameterize its relative pose to the parent, can have a ``Shape``, and can have ``Inertia``.
-In advanced applications, a Configuration can also maintain a list of object interactions and their dofs (e.g., contact forces).

 ``Features`` are the core concept that relate configurations to
 numerics: Any numerical quantity you might want to compute for a